-Blogger Comments: Commissioner Ray Long put the burden of responsibility for ensuring county employees first line supervisors are responsible for budgeting raises for their employees.
+Blogger Comments: Commissioner Ray Long put the burden of responsibility for ensuring county employees first-line supervisors are responsible for budgeting raises for their employees.
 We have long said that it is the responsibility of each first line supervisor to include the might sheriff to budget for raises.

-Sheriff Ana Franklin is so selfish and self-centered that the only people she cares about being paid is Ana, Bones, Blake, Livingston, and Whittle.
+Sheriff Ana Franklin is so selfish and self-centered that the only people she cares about being paid are Ana, Bones, Blake, Livingston, and Whittle.
 Franklin just takes what she wants.
 The others are paid for performing Ana's bad deeds.

 It has been a long time since the deputies have gotten raises for their dedication and hard work.
 It is time for a change.
-With Ana ticked off right now and realizing she will not be elected as the sheriff again she could care less of the hard-working folks at the Sheriff's Office receive raises.
+With Ana ticked off right now and realizing she will not be elected as the sheriff again, she could care less about the hard-working folks at the Sheriff's Office receive raises.
 Long put it on the table it’s up to the sheriff now.
 Can she be shamed into doing the right thing?

 The daily reported that "Sheriff Ana Franklin, whose department is the largest and most expensive of the four, did not return requests for comment."
 Sheriff Franklin is too busy with damage control because we found her new house in Saraland to worry about a response to the Daily.
 It's all about Ana.

 Long deflects responsibility for worker raises

 · Aug 5, 2017

 · The issue of raises for Morgan County’s roughly 390 workers remained unresolved this week as County Commission Chairman Ray Long insisted funding them is the responsibility of all elected officials, not just the County Commission.

 “We’re putting it in their hands, so when we pass this budget in September, if the employees are not getting a raise, then it ain’t going to be just the commission,” he said.
 “It’s going to be all the elected officials failed to do their part to find the funds.”